Updated on August 8, 2022

 In 1941, he created his first superhero, Destroyer, in collaboration with Jack Binder.
 The character was similar to Captain America, a comic-strip superhero created by writer Joe Simon and artist Jack Kirby.
 The Destroyer premiered in Mystic Comics No. 6 and enjoyed a brief time in the spotlight of Marvel’s early heroes, quickly fading into obscurity.

 Stan Lee was born Stanley Martin Lieber on December 28, 1922, in New York.
 Growing up after the First World War and during the early part of the Great Depression, Lee and his younger brother, Larry, saw his parents struggling to make ends meet for the family.
-As a child, his life was influenced by reading and watching movies, and also by his mother’s and his creative side.
+As a child, his life was influenced by reading and watching movies, and also by his mother’s and his own creative side.
 As a teen, he dreamt of writing ‘The Great American Novel’.
 After graduating from high school at age 16, he was hired as a gofer and editorial assistant at Timely Comics and soon promoted as editor.

 Stan Lee (originally named Stanley Martin Lieber) was born on December 28, 1922, in New York.